cilium/cilium/Documentation/network/lb-ipam.rst

 however, when deploying in a private cloud environment, these facilities are not always available.

-LB IPAM works in conjunction with features like the :ref:`bgp_control_plane`.
+LB IPAM works in conjunction with features such as :ref:`bgp_control_plane` and :ref:`l2_announcements`.
 Where LB IPAM is responsible for allocation and assigning of IPs to Service objects and other features are responsible for load balancing and/or advertisement of these IPs.

+Use :ref:`bgp_control_plane` to advertise the IP addresses assigned by LB IPAM over BGP and :ref:`l2_announcements` to advertise them locally.

 LB IPAM is always enabled but dormant.
 The controller is awoken when the first IP Pool is added to the cluster.